quadricsoftware/alike/README.md

 Project for Alike Backup, a BDR solution for XenServer, XCP-ng, and Hyper-V virtualization platforms.
 Download the prebuilt platform with the Docker

 ## Prebuilt Docker Images
-Dev Preview: quadricsoftware/alike-v7:preview
+Public Preview: quadricsoftware/alike-v7:preview

-Current Longterm Stable: quadricsoftware/alike-v7:9631b
+Latest Stable: quadricsoftware/alike-v7:9631b

 ## Building from Sources